unbelievableflavour/Cotton/Docs/CottonScript.md

 ### Variables

 All uninitialized variables have a default value of 0.
 Variables can hold a number or a string.
-Strings must be wrapped in double quotes.

 Variables are initialized like so:

 ```lua
 local varName = nil